SahilKumar777/AI-Computer-Vision/README.md

 ### Holistic Landmarks Detection
 This project performs pose, face and hands landmarks detection in real time using mediapipe framework.
-The output can be can be used in various applications like to identify key body locations, analyze posture, and categorize movements.
+The output can be used in various applications like to identify key body locations, analyze posture, and categorize movements.
 </br>
 <video src="https://github.com/user-attachments/assets/d3cb8acc-587d-4ee9-af36-1fbcc922f06f" autoplay loop></video>